 Auto accidents are among the leading causes of injury and death in the United States.
-Often, driver negligence is to blame and victims can experience life-changing effects such as physical injury, mental hardships, lost wages and expensive medical bills.
-Victims of accidents may feel overwhelmed, but by working with an auto accident lawyer, those affected by the accident can begin to heal while experienced attorneys focus on the legal aspects of the accident.
+Often, driver negligence is to blame, and victims can experience life-changing effects such as physical injury, mental hardships, lost wages and expensive medical bills.
+Victims of accidents may feel overwhelmed, but by working with a car accident lawyer, those affected by the accident can begin to heal while experienced auto accident lawyers focus on the legal aspects of the accident.

 Dale E. Anstine, Personal Injury Attorneys in York, PA, can help

-The personal injury experts at Dale E. Anstine in York, PA have helped thousands of accident victims get the compensation they deserve.
+The auto accident attorneys at Dale E. Anstine in York, PA have helped thousands of accident victims get the compensation they deserve.
 We will work hard for you and have the knowledge and experience to take on the big insurance companies.
-Our auto accident lawyers have years of experience and will help to protect your rights while seeking the compensation you deserve.
+Our car accident lawyers have years of experience and will help to protect your rights while seeking the compensation you deserve.
 We have handled a variety of car and auto accident cases including:

 - No-Fault Accidents

 - Drunk Driving Accidents

 - Uninsured and Underinsured Motorists

 - Insurance Claims